Entering the Belgian coffee market

-Value distribution: As per the above examples, end-market prices for coffee vary depending on the targeted market segment.
+Value distribution: As shown by the above examples, end market prices for coffee vary depending on the targeted market segment.
 Green coffee export prices typically amount to only 5% to 25% of the end-market prices, depending on the coffee quality, the size of the lot and the supplier’s relationship with the buyer.
-Figure 5 below shows the value distribution of wholesale coffee.
-Roasters end up taking more than 80% of the wholesale coffee price.
+Figure 4 below shows the value distribution of wholesale mainstream coffee.
+Roasters often end up taking more than 80% of the wholesale coffee price.
 A coffee farmer takes about 10%.

 - In-home consumption: Most coffee consumption in Belgium takes place at home.
-In 2018, retail sales in Belgium accounted for approximately 79% of the country’s total coffee volume sales.
-Home consumption is becoming increasingly diverse because of different qualities and the use of coffee pods and capsules.
-Belgians consume a relatively large share of their coffee from pods: 27%.
-The other 73% prefer whole beans or ground coffee.
-In Europe, only France (32%) and the Netherlands (31%) have higher market shares for coffee pods.
+During the COVID-19 pandemic, consumption at home increased greatly, due to the closure of out-of-home establishments.
+Retail sales in Belgium accounted for roughly 80% of the country’s total coffee volume sales before the pandemic.
+Home consumption is becoming increasingly diverse because of the different qualities available and the use of coffee pods and capsules.

 Figure 5: Belgian coffee sector segmentation by in-home and out-of-home consumption